zenml-io/zenml/docs/book/component-gallery/integrations.md

 # Integrating with best-in-breed tools

 [Categorizing the MLOps stack](./categories.md) is a good way to write abstractions for a MLOps pipeline and standardize your processes.
-But ZenML goes further and also provides concrete implementations of these categories by **integrating** with many different
-tools for each category.
+But ZenML goes further and also provides concrete implementations of these categories by **integrating** with various tools for each category.
 Once code is organized into a ZenML pipeline, you can supercharge your ML workflows with the best-in-class solutions from various MLOps areas.

-In short, an integration in ZenML utilizes a third-party tool to implement one or more [Stack Component](../developer-guide/stacks-repositories/stack.md#stack-components) abstractions.

 For example, you can orchestrate your ML pipeline workflows using [Airflow](./orchestrators/airflow.md) or [Kubeflow](./orchestrators/kubeflow.md),